 - Participation in a sport or profession that demands a low weight and/or high level of fitness.

-- Some gay men who feel under pressure to achieve a high level of physical attractiveness.
+- Some men who feel under pressure to achieve a high level of physical attractiveness.

 How are men different?

 Males often begin an eating disorder at older ages than females do, and they more often have a history of obesity or overweight.

 If males have body concerns, they often want to bulk up and become larger and more muscular or fitness can be the main focus.

 Males usually equate thinness with weakness and frailty, and instead of aspiring to be thin, they aspire to be fit.

 Treatment for men.

 Because eating disorders are often described as female problems, males can be reluctant to admit they need help.